swegroup7b/ImageGrader/README.md

-### Project​ ​Workflow
+## Project​ ​Workflow
-To facilitate proper software management, the following project workflow will be used by our team while managing our GitHub repository at https://github.com/swegroup7b/ImageGrader:
+To facilitate proper software management, the following project workflow will be used by our team while managing our GitHub repository at https://github.com/swegroup7b/ImageGrader.

+Following are the general principles for how this repository is managed:

 * Our git repository will have two long-term branches: the dev branch and the master branch.
 The dev branch will contain all of our currently working features, and the master